-(7) Parties-in-interest Transactions
+7. Parties-in-interest Transactions

 Certain Plan investments are units or shares of mutual funds and common collective trust funds managed by Wells Fargo.
 Wells Fargo is the trustee as defined by the Plan and, therefore, these transactions qualify as party-in-interest transactions.
-Fees paid by the Plan to the trustee for administrative services amounted to \$3,780 for the year ended December 31, 2009.
-The Plan also invests in the common stock of the Company (see note 5) from which it received dividend income of \$280,940 during 2009.
+Fees paid by the Plan to the trustee for administrative services amounted to \$3,585 for the year ended December 31, 2010.
+The Plan also invests in the common stock of the Company (see Note 5) from which it received dividend income of \$237,195 during 2010.

 The Company concluded that the unintentional withholding of funds from a participant during the 2009 plan year constituted a prohibited transaction under the federal laws and regulations applicable to employee benefit plans.
-The Company will reimburse the Plan for this unintentional prohibited transaction and associated gain totaling \$19,247.
-This contribution is recorded as an amount due from Plan sponsor in the Statements of Net Assets Available for Benefits as of December 31, 2009.
+The Company reimbursed the Plan for this unintentional prohibited transaction and associated gain totaling \$20,265.
+This contribution was recorded as an amount due from Plan sponsor in the accompanying Statement of Net Assets Available for Benefits as of December 31, 2009 and was funded during 2010.

-(8) Fair Value Measurements
+8. Fair Value Measurements